Lyn: Turn it offfff…

 That’s about as much of my to-do list I managed to work on, since the last recording, though.
 Raka has only been gone for 5 days, and while that isn’t unusually long for patchers, her absence is starting to be noticeable.
 The Magistrate had to reassign the students from her class to the other Akasars, even I got one of her students… apparently he… they have a broken soul.
 They’re deaf… or rather, very hard of hearing, but they’re preparing to get a rune enchantment that will allow them to hear the things on the aetherweb.
 Just like Raka.
 Not the same thing as hearing what people say, but at least it will allow them to pursue a career as patcher, help other people like them.
 But… this kind of got me thinking… I had hoped the windshell would be helpful to future patchers, but now… I suppose I really need to make transcripts for these recordings, so they would be useful even to people like that.
 So if you’re a quick writer and interested, please get in touch with me via the established contacting methods.
 Auril (at)-Rune Trilunis dot com or via (at)-Rune Trilunis if you want to send me Bird-chirps, message me on the book with the face on it, or the instant picture album.
 Anyway, date of recording was Calvanuka on the 99th day of Bäkkos, 5th year of the Vær in the 101st generation.

 Vocal enchantments were woven by Kessir Riliniki, Carollyn Monterola, Eyþór Viðarsson and Travis Vengroff.
-With Crowd-noises by Hem Cleveland, Karim Kronfli, Matthew Boudreau, Whitney Johnson and Tal Minear.
+With Crowd-noises by Hem Brewster, Karim Kronfli, Matthew Boudreau, Whitney Johnson and Tal Minear.

 Music-Shells provided by Fuimadane.